ariary/volana/README.md

 ### Visible for

-* Detection systems that have alert for unknown command (vodka one)
+* Detection systems that have alert for unknown command (volana one)
 * Detection systems that are based on keylogger
   * Easy to avoid: copy/past commands
   * Not a common case